bajajahsaas/knn-srl-procedural-text/README.md

 # Learning-to-understand-scientific-experiments

 ## Overview
 The goal of the project is to parse scientific experiment texts (recipes) into machine readable format.
 Proposed attention-based copy-pointer and generate methods for relation extraction using k-nearest neighbors.
+Incorporated Sci-BERT and multi-layer perceptron models to achieve benchmarks results on wet labs corpus.

 Poster: https://drive.google.com/open?id=14SFFdDdXgjB6iRXraWw5IvQQWz09oAUp